-- You must be licensed and living in Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin or Wyoming and carry a State of Principle Licensure (SPL) for one of these states.
+- You must be licensed and living in Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Maine, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin or Wyoming and carry a State of Principle Licensure (SPL) for one of these states.
 This is required to get a license in another state.

 - You must be board certified.